 There are many myths surrounding the herpes simplex virus (HSV) and how it’s spread, but one of the more common beliefs is that you can get herpes from sharing a drink with another person.
-We’ll get into the details of this common STD myth in a moment.
-But before we put this misconception to rest, not only should we consider how herpes is spread but also if it can even survive outside the body.
+Before we can put this misconception to rest, we need to consider how herpes is spread as well as whether or not it can survive outside the body.
 Remember that the thing about sexually transmitted diseases is that they are sexually transmitted.1

 As is the case with most STDs and STIs, it is highly unlikely that you’ll contract the herpes virus through anything other than skin-to-skin contact with another person; and that includes sharing drinks.2

 How contagious is herpes?

 The herpes virus is quite contagious, whether exposed to genital herpes (HSV-2) or oral herpes (HSV-1).
 Generally, herpes infection occurs when a person comes in contact with3:

 - Saliva from a person with oral herpes infection

 - Genital fluids from a person with genital herpes infection

 - Skin in the oral area of a person with oral herpes